renantb/dev-finances/README.md

 ## 🔖 Layout

-You can view the project layout through [desse link](https://www.figma.com/file/7Vu9DzUaCZIV4nibzkjgB4/dev.finance%24-Maratona-Discover).
+You can view the project layout through [this link](https://www.figma.com/file/7Vu9DzUaCZIV4nibzkjgB4/dev.finance%24-Maratona-Discover).
 Account is required at [Figma](https://figma.com) to access it.

 ## :memo: License